fkie-cad/amides/README.md

 Tainted share and tainted seed values are held by `TrainingResult` objects.
 When the model is validated, `validate.py` takes the tainted seed and share values to remove the evasions already used for training.
 Evaluation of tainted training models is performed by `eval_mcc_scaling.py` in the same way as other validation results.

-Visualising precision and recall of the `EvaluationResult` objects of multiple tainted training results can be done with the `plot_multi_tainted.py` script.
+Visualizing precision and recall of the `EvaluationResult` objects of multiple tainted training results can be done with the `plot_multi_tainted.py` script.
 An optional base result without any tainting can be tainted using the `--base-result` flag

 ```bash
 ./bin/plot_multi_tainted.py --base-result "models/process_creation/valid_rslt_misuse_model.zip" --low-tainted "models/process_creation/tainted/10/eval_rslt_misuse_model_tainted.zip" --out-dir "plots"